bbawuah/PROJECT_JARVIS/README.md

 ### Technical Workflow:

 - Utilizing FFMPEG, the server manages the conversion of incoming packets to the appropriate format and handles the periodic frame capture.
 - Post-analysis, the AI-generated content is delivered as audio through the TTS model, complementing the visual feed.
 - Robust background processing is achieved using Celery with Redis, ensuring seamless performance and scalability.

 ## Technologies Used:

 Backend: Custom API
 Frontend: Vite, React, TypeScript, Tailwind CSS
 Data Processing: Celery, Redis
-Video Processing: HLS for streaming
+Video Processing: FFMPEG/HLS for streaming

 ## Requirements